Robotic telescope: Professional robotic telescopes

+In 1997, the Robotic Optical Transient Search Experiment (ROTSE) wide-field telescope array, named ROTSE-I, began operation in manual mode.
+Software systems allowed fully automated robotic operation in late March 1998, with the first automated responses to GRB 980326 from triggers received over the GRB Coordinates Network.
+ROTSE-I operated from then on and was the first fully autonomous closed-loop robotic telescope, and was used for GRB responses, X-ray transients and Soft Gamma-ray Repeater study, variable star and meteor study.
+The first prompt optical burst from a GRB was discovered by ROTSE-I for GRB 990123.
+The ROTSE-III project involved four half-meter telescopes based on the ROTSE-I operation approach, which began operation in 2003.
+These were used primarily for GRB follow up study, and also a supernova search and study.
+It was with ROTSE-III observations that the first superluminous supernovae were discovered.

-In 2002, the RAPid Telescopes for Optical Response (RAPTOR) project was the first fully autonomous closed–loop robotic telescope.
-RAPTOR was designed in 2000 and began full deployment in 2002.
+In 2002, the RAPid Telescopes for Optical Response (RAPTOR) project, designed in 2000, began full deployment in 2002.
 The project was headed by Tom Vestrand and his team: James Wren, Robert White, P. Wozniak, and Heath Davis.
 Its first light on one of the wide field instruments was in late 2001.
 The second wide field system came online in late 2002.
 Closed loop operations began in 2003.
 Originally the goal of RAPTOR was to develop a system of ground-based telescopes that would reliably respond to satellite triggers and more importantly, identify transients in real-time and generate alerts with source locations to enable follow-up observations with other, larger, telescopes.
 It has achieved both of these goals.
 Now RAPTOR has been re-tuned to be the key hardware element of the Thinking Telescopes Technologies Project.
 Its new mandate will be the monitoring of the night sky looking for interesting and anomalous behaviors in persistent sources using some of the most advanced robotic software ever deployed.
 The two wide field systems are a mosaic of CCD cameras.
 The mosaic covers and area of approximately 1500 square degrees to a depth of 12th magnitude.
 Centered in each wide field array is a single fovea system with a field of view of 4 degrees and depth of 16th magnitude.
 The wide field systems are separated by a 38 km baseline.
 Supporting these wide field systems are two other operational telescopes.
 The first of these is a cataloging patrol instrument with a mosaic 16 square degree field of view down to 16 magnitude.
 The other system is a .4m OTA with a yielding a depth of 19-20th magnitude and a coverage of .35 degrees.
 Three additional systems are currently undergoing development and testing and deployment will be staged over the next two years.
 All of the systems are mounted on custom manufactured, fast-slewing mounts capable of reaching any point in the sky in 3 seconds.
 The RAPTOR System is located on site at Los Alamos National Laboratory (USA) and has been supported through the Laboratory's Directed Research and Development funds.